PARC/jace/README.md

 if (Item.1 or Item.2 or Item.X), then Target

-After content creation, go to usermodels/rules.py and write a function, you may find that you need to add in slots in the user model, if so edit accordingly, and then run
+After content creation, go to usermodels/rules.py and write a function, you may find that you need to add in slots in the user model, if so edit accordingly, and then run.
 ```$ sh update_all_models.sh```